New York Roads - NY 97

 The Hawk's Nest, this wonderfully twisty road that sets hearts aflutter, towering high above the Delaware River.
 The only south-facing photo is the last one.

-Old LGS, NB at Sullivan CR 41.
-To the left is a bridge much older than this sign, and much more likely to fall down within the next few minutes.
+Continuing NB to Sullivan CR 41, where the main attraction is the bridge that's much older than this sign, and much more likely to fall down within the next few minutes.
 I drove it in both directions, only because once I was partway across, I was too scared to risk stopping, and once I was across, I had to get back.
 The "Old NY-PA bridges" link at the bottom of this page shows you what a wonderful bridge this used to be, and definitely no longer is.

 Plenty of old northbound stuff, interrupted by a perfect keystone and less-than-perfect CR 11 shield.
 NY 55 begins here as a county-maintained road, and travels many miles as such before leaving Putnam County and gaining state maintenance.